hartwigmedical/hmftools/sage/README.md

   2. if the read encompasses more than one variant, or
   3. if the ProperPair flag (0x02) is not set

-The quality is incremented as follows:
+To do this we first calculate a modified base quality as follows:

 distanceFromReadEdge = minimum distance from either end of the complete read context to the edge of the read
 baseQuality (SNV/MNV) = BASEQ at variant location(s)
 baseQuality (Indel) = min BASEQ over core read context
 modifiedBaseQuality = min(baseQuality - `baseQualityFixedPenalty (12)` , 3 * distanceFromReadEdge)

+We also modify the map quality taking into account the number of events, soft clipping and improper pair annotation:

-readEvents = NM tag from BAM record adjusted so that INDELs and (candidate) MNVs count as only 1 event improperPairPenalty = `mapQualityImproperPaidPenalty (15)`  if proper pair flag not set else 0
+readEvents = NM tag from BAM record adjusted so that INDELs and (candidate) MNVs count as only 1 event distanceFromReferencePenalty =  (readEvents - 1) * `map_qual_read_events_penalty (8)`^ improperPairPenalty = `mapQualityImproperPaidPenalty (15)`  if proper pair flag not set else 0
-distanceFromReference = number of somatic alterations to get to reference from the complete read context
-distanceFromReferencePenalty =  (readEvents - 1) * `map_qual_read_events_penalty (8)`
 modifiedMapQuality = MAPQ - `mapQualityFixedPenalty (15)`  - improperPairPenalty - distanceFromReferencePenalty

+^ note that for the 6 highly polymorphic HLA genes (HLA-A,HLA-B,HLA-C,HLA-DQA1,HLA-DQB1,HLA-DQR1) we do not apply the distance from reference penalty

+We then take the minimum of the 2 modified qualities as the read contribution to the total quality:

 matchQuality += max(0, min(modifiedMapQuality, modifiedBaseQuality))